Make your garden last longer with dahlias

 No time to read now?
 Pin for later:

-‘Few plants can rival dahlias if you want a long season in your garden,’ says Steven Edney, head gardener at The Salutation garden in Sandwich.
+‘Few plants can rival dahlias if you want a long season in your garden,’ says Steven Edney, head gardener at The Salutation garden in Sandwich, now closed.
 ‘They flower from two to five months at a time, depending on your climate.’

 Steven has dahlias in his blood.
 His family bred dahlias.
 He has been part of the RHS dahlia trials at Wisley, and he has now created a beautiful dahlia garden at The Salutation.